Handbook of Human Factors for Automated, Connected, and Intelligent Vehicles

 Automobile crashes are the seventh leading cause of death worldwide, resulting in over 1.25 million deaths yearly.
 Automated, connected, and intelligent vehicles have the potential to reduce crashes significantly, while also reducing congestion, carbon emissions, and increasing accessibility.
 However, the transition could take decades.
 This new handbook serves a diverse community of stakeholders, including human factors researchers, transportation engineers, regulatory agencies, automobile manufacturers, fleet operators, driving instructors, vulnerable road users, and special populations.
-The handbook provides information about the human driver, other road users, and human–automation interaction in a single, integrated compendium in order to ensure that automated, connected and intelligent vehicles reach their full potential.
+It provides information about the human driver, other road users, and human–automation interaction in a single, integrated compendium in order to ensure that automated, connected, and intelligent vehicles reach their full potential.